input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

   - $`\rho`$: Grinding depth, the number of trailing slots controlled by the adversary.
   - $`f`$: Active slot coefficient (e.g., $`\frac{1}{20}`$), the fraction of slots with a leader.
   - Slot duration = 1 second.

+---- Not sure if I get your reasoning as I thought you were talking about self misxing but now you are talking about forking...
+The proba of a honest block being published (in w?) should not be $1/ \alpha_H$ either.
+The proba for a honest block to be produced in w is $\alpha_H \cdot w / f$

 - **Reasoning**: The average time between active slots is $`\frac{1}{f}`$ seconds (e.g., 20 seconds for $`f = \frac{1}{20}`$).
 With $`\rho`$ trailing blocks, the adversary has $`\rho`$ seconds pre-$`S_2`$ to prepare, and post-$`S_2`$, they need sufficient time to reveal before an honest block (expected in $`\frac{1}{f \alpha_H}`$ seconds, e.g., ~30 seconds for $`\alpha_H = 0.67`$).
 Scaling $`\frac{1}{f}`$ by $`\rho`$ provides a conservative window to compute and reveal the nonce, ensuring viability even in this tight case.